pulumi/pulumi-hugo/themes/default/content/blog/organizing-aws-accounts-with-pulumi/index.md

     - aws-organizations
 ---

-In an Enterprise organization, an IT Self Service Vending Machine allows employees to quickly and easily request and receive access to pre-approved cloud resources.
+In an enterprise organization, an IT self-service "vending machine" allows employees to quickly and easily request and receive access to pre-approved cloud resources.
 Behind the scenes, Pulumi programs may orchestrate any of the requisite resources.
 We will look at an example of using Pulumi to create an AWS child account, within an AWS Organization.

 <!--more-->